blackbaud/skyux-docs/content/components/omnibar/index.md

 ### Required JavaScript Libraries

 The omnibar depends on several third-party JavaScript libraries.
 To include the omnibar on your site, you must first include [jQuery](http://jquery.com) and [easyXDM](http://easyxdm.net).
 The omnibar also automatically includes “json2” if your site does not already include it.
-Any basic version of jQuery is acceptable.
-The omnibar dynamically includes a higher version of jQuery if it does not find the minimum required version on the page.
-However, it uses some minimum version to bootstrap this process.

 ### Omnibar JavaScript File